📺 BoJack Horseman - An Attempt at a Thematic Analysis

 The show’s most prominent theme though, is depression.
 It is the show’s forte.
 Depression is what BoJack was born to depict.
 I am continually amazed at my own experiences, and other people’s testimonials about how cathartic the show is.
 To finally see such an accurate rendition of a heavily misunderstood condition by those who do not suffer from it.

-BoJack is once more, our extreme example of a depressive and all the dysfunctions that usually accompany it.
+BoJack is once more, our extreme example of a depressive and all the dysfunction that usually accompanies it.
 His recurring attempts to excel at his profession, self-doubt, superficial relationships and an inability to give up alcohol are all hallmark symptoms of the affliction.
 His success in the early stage of his career has ensured that he leads a lavish lifestyle that at one point, allows him to buy an entire restaurant on a whim.
 This is also how most of his professional work succeeds; through the attempts of other stakeholders to make what they can of the minimal effort he puts in.
 Given that all he has to do now is live out his life on this “gravy train” of sorts, he struggles with the more existential questions.
 This sometimes leaves him incapacitated and is another sign of his depressive personality.
 Some may also contest that his massive initial success and cynical personality lead directly to his depression and how his stardom is also a curse.
 I do think there is some merit to this argument, though knowing this fact does not necessarily lead us or BoJack to the solution.
 However, this same self-awareness is an excellent aspect of the show’s realistic portrayal of depression.
 BoJack is always painfully aware of his mental state, which is only interrupted by self-inflicted benders or other inconsequential distractions.
 It also explains why he appears unreliable in the eyes of his friends.

 BoJack’s constant effort and subsequent failure to resolve his mental issues slowly evolves into the character defining trait of self-hate.
 At some point in the show, you start questioning if BoJack is sabotaging himself in an effort to achieve mental congruity.
 This self-hate is revealed in parts over the course of the show.
 It is probably rooted in the mentally abusive upbringing by his parents.
 BoJack’s father is a physically present, emotionally disconnected alcoholic who regularly cheats on his wife.
 His detached attitude towards his son is the subject of many flashbacks that we see.
 BoJack’s mother is also an alcoholic and as detached as his father.
 She is also unable to keep the house maintained presumably because she resents her husband’s cheating.
 This toxic environment is the reason for BoJack’s cynicism and general inability to maintain relationships.
 The only person he’s able to relate to is his co-star Sarah Lynn, from their T.V. show in the 90s.
 And even there, BoJack’s involvement is partly due to his guilt of having introduced her to alcohol.
 This however, does not stop him from messing up that situation too.
 He eventually sleeps with her and later on also provides the drugs that cause her to overdose and die.
 Given all the terrible missteps and accidents that BoJack falls into are a result of his personality and depression, the character becomes an amazingly relatable one for so many viewers who have been through similar situations.